ad510/firstest-principle/learning.md

 [1] "Extremely patient" is like the biggest understatement ever.

 [2] Use the same deterministic Turing complete interpreter for every program, and let it use unlimited time and memory.
-In this example, I assume Python is running in a completely deterministic virtual machine.
+In this example, all input to the Python interpreter is generated by a deterministic algorithm.

-Isn't that completely ridiculous?
-But that, folks, has been mathematically proven to be the best general purpose learning algorithm theoretically possible, assuming you have unlimited computing power and patience.

-If you want to learn more about Solomonoff induction and why it is so badass, see [here](http://lesswrong.com/lw/dhg/an_intuitive_explanation_of_solomonoff_induction/), [here](http://scholarpedia.org/article/Algorithmic_probability), and [here](http://twistedoakstudios.com/blog/Post5623_solomonoffs-mad-scientist).

 ## Can we do better? [probably want to rewrite this]